Modulating Low-Power Threshold Optical Bistability by Electrically Reconfigurable Free-Electron Kerr Nonlinearity: Electrically Reconfigurable Free-electron Kerr nonlinearity

-\end{widetext} where ${\bf{S}}_{\omega_2}^{\rm{NL}}={\bf{S}}_{\omega_2}^{\rm{(2)}}$ generates the second harmonic ($\omega_2=2\omega_1$) waves and the Kerr nonlinear sources can be broken down according to the orders of the processes ${\bf{S}}_{\omega_1}^{\rm{NL}}={\bf{S}}_{\omega_1}^{(2)}+{\bf{S}}^{(3)}_{\omega_1}$.
-The ``$\cdot$" and ``$*$" on the variables denote the time derivative and complex conjugate, respectively.
 Note that Eqs. \eqref{eq:SHG}-\eqref{eq:direct} contain contributions from the gradient of the equilibrium density, i.e., $\nabla n_0$, which may have a significant influence on the nonlinear sources near the interface due to the abrupt change of $n_0$ (Fig. \ref{fig:1}c).
 Beyond this, nonlinear sources contain terms proportional to $n_0^{-1}$ and $n_0^{-2}$.
 It suggests an electrically reconfigurable Kerr effect controlled by bias $u$ that a depletion of $n_0$ will significantly enhance the nonlinearity, and conversely, an accumulation may reduce it.
 As a first note, here we have derived a full picture of hydrodynamic Kerr nonlinearity (Eqs. \eqref{eq:cascaded},\eqref{eq:direct}) under bias ($u$ may contribute via $n_0(\mathbf{r})$) and are ready to implement them once coupled with the time-domain wave equation for the vector potential $\mathbf{A}^{(j)}(\mathbf{r},t)$ at $j$-th harmonic:

 Here, the electromagnetic fields are connected to $\mathbf{A}_j$ by $\mathbf{E}_j= -\partial \mathbf{A}_j/\partial t$ and $\mu_0 \mathbf{H}_j=\nabla \times \mathbf{A}_j$.
 The Kerr nonlinearity from the dielectric can be considered with a polarization $\mathbf{P}^{\mathrm{NL}}_{\mathrm{d}}=3\varepsilon_0\chi^{(3)}|{\bf E}|^2{\bf E}$ with the susceptibility $\chi^{(3)}=1.6\times 10^{-18}$ m$^2/$V$^2$ \cite{boyd2008nonlinear}.